Selling A Staffing Agency

 - Normally, growing staffing companies are growing for a reason.

-- They may have an unusually productive way of attracting and retaining talented staffers by virtue of their reputation in the industry (to both staffers they hire and employers to whom they provide staff), possibility of advancement they may offer to staffers, and customer service they provide employers.
+- They may have an unusually productive way of attracting and retaining talented staffers by virtue of their reputation in the industry (from both staffers they hire and from employers for whom they provide staff), possibility of advancement they may offer to staffers, and customer service they provide employers.

 - The higher growth rate – along with reasons for why the growth will be sustainable for the buyer of the staffing agency – should be analyzed and explained to all potential buyers by the listing business broker.